dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 <img src="Image1.png">

-The console app that hosts the WCF service is automatically started by the client SdkAPIWinFormClient.exe executable:
+The console app (SdkAPIServiceHost.exe) that hosts the WCF service is automatically started by the client SdkAPIWinFormClient.exe executable:

 <img src="Image2.png">